 How many people get acute lymphocytic leukemia?

-The average person’s lifetime risk of getting ALL is about 1 in 800.
+The average person’s lifetime risk of getting ALL is less than 1 in 750.
 The risk is slightly higher in males than in females and higher in whites than in African Americans.

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?